Kicksecure/privleap/PROTOCOL.md

   this fails.
 * `RELOAD` - Reloads configuration data. `privleapd` will respond with `OK` if this succeeds, and `CONTROL_ERROR` if this fails (due to invalid configuration).
-The details of the invalid configuration that lead to a failure will be logged.
+The details of the invalid configuration that led to a failure will be logged.

 `privleapd` can send the following messages on the `control` socket, which